What Age Range Are Millennials And What Does It Mean?

 3. They don’t hold a job for long

 Another interesting stereotype that is brought up regarding Millennials is that they don’t hold a job for long.
-Unlike previous generations, millennials I suggest you change jobs more frequently.
+Unlike previous generations, millennials tend to change jobs more frequently.

-In a survey conducted by Gallup poll, it found that well over 21% of Millennials change jobs within a year.
-This is a stark difference comparing with baby boomers. they are cases where they would stay with a company all the way up to retirement.
+In a survey conducted by Gallup, it found that well over 21% of Millennials changed jobs within a year.
+That’s a stark difference compared with baby boomers, where there are plenty of cases of someone staying with a single company all the way up to retirement.

 This stereotype, I believe, is quite the strength.
 Millennials understand that in order to maximize income potential and climb up the corporate ladder faster, it has been proven that switching jobs will accomplish that much faster.